meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 ---

-[^cycle]: A graph theorist would have many strong words to describe this, rather than just *cycle*.
+[^cycle]: I would wager that the typical system involves a tangled strongly connected component of dependencies, rather than just a simple cycle.

 [^ascii-x86]: And even if that wasn't the case, there are [many][printable1], [many][printable2]
   [examples][printable3] of x86 code written with the printable subset of ASCII.
   I've even [done it myself][printable-mine] once a few years ago.

+[^smol-infloop]: Exercise for the reader: the jump to `input_loop` is unconditional.
+  How will the code you input from the keyboard ever get executed?

 [^disagree]: If you, dear reader, find this unsatisfactory, I would like to invite you on your own journey of bootstrapping.
 It's really quite fun!